 Embodied energy and embodied carbon footprint - The ICE database

 Embodied energy is the amount of energy consumed to extract, refine, process, transport and fabricate a material.
 It is often measured from cradle to (factory) gate, or cradle to site (of use).
 Likewise, embodied carbon footprint is the amount of carbon (CO2 or CO2e emission) to produce a material.

-Download your free embodied energy and carbon footprint database - over 17,000 downloads
+Download your free ICE database - over 17,000 downloads